 Subdivision 1.
 General requirements.

-unless the vehicle has been registered under this section.
+an off-highway motorcycle on public lands or waters unless the vehicle has been registered

 Subd.
 2. Exemptions.